ca2/.github/profile/README.md

 - [Ubuntu](ubuntu.md) (can be adapted to be used on other distros).
 - [macOS](macos.md)

-Working on this one-liner to setup coding ambient at Unix, Unix like and/or Linux system

 ### Graphical one-liner

 ```bash
 a=https://ca2.site/1;c=command;($c -V curl && curl -fsSL $a | sh)||($c -V wget && wget -qO- $a | sh)
 ```

-### Download coding_setup one-liner
+### Command Line one-liner

-The following one-liner downloads coding_setup executable to $HOME/bin/ directory and make it executable.
+Working on this one-liner to setup coding ambient at Unix, Unix like and/or Linux system.

 ```bash
 a=https://ca2.site/2;c=command;($c -V curl && curl -fsSL $a | sh)||($c -V wget && wget -qO- $a | sh)